mendersoftware/mender-docs/03.Client-installation/07.Configuration/50.Configuration-options/docs.md

 The log level for when the daemon is running.
 Note that this option will get overridden by the cli option `--log-level`.

-Introduced in Mender client 3.4.
+Introduced in Mender Client 3.4.